jiesse/linux/general.md

     markdown : four blank is the least, Tab also less, 'comment' will display as the least git checkout .. : .. previous commit mark git checkout master

+    if you change your pc, how to move git : first move the .ssh, then git clone the repository
 ## connect to internet

     sudo gedit /etc/network/interfaces